LilianaSepulveda/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 dir_holberton creates a directory called dir_holberton with permissions 751 in the working directory chgrp holberton hello changes the group owner to holberton for the file hello chown -R betty:holberton . changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+mkdir -m 751 dir_holberton creates a directory called dir_holberton with permissions 751 in the working directory chgrp holberton hello changes the group owner to holberton for the file hello chown -R betty:holberton . changes the owner to betty and the group owner to holberton for all the files and directories in the working directory. chown -h betty:holberton _hello changes the owner and the group owner of the file _hello to betty and holberton respectively.